pantaluna/esp32-mjd-starter-kit/Projects/esp32_tmp36_sensor_ads1115_adc_using_lib/components/mjd_tmp36/README.md

 - Do not read the output at very high frequencies else the unit might overheat and influence the readings.
 - Less than 50 µA quiescent current
 - The TMP36 is functionally compatible with the LM50.
-- Noise: add a 0.1 µF ceramic bypass capacitor between the pins VCC and GND.
 - For long wires (> 1 meter): add a 750 Ohm resistor on the VOUT output pin.
 - Check **the data sheet ** for detailed information.
 - Check **the example projects** for practical information.